splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/3-control-flow/2-put-together/01-04-change-validation.md

 For this we are using a [while](../../1-concepts/04-1-while-loop) loop, as we have different messages based on valid and invalid data entry.
 The loop will need to test if the line entered by the user is **not** an integer, and repeat the code when that is true.

 In order to do this, we will need to use the `IsInteger` method from SplashKit.
 The method that C# uses is a little more involved, so we will come back to that later.
 For now, the SplashKit method will meet our needs.
-As both SplashKit and Console provide ReadLine and WriteLine methods, we should switch the using statement in our program to use the `SwinGameSDK.SwinGame` library.
+As both SplashKit and Console provide ReadLine and WriteLine methods, we should switch the using statement in our program to use the `SplashKitSDK.SplashKit` library.

 The pseudocode for this logic would be: